thegoodideaco/visualizing-hierarchies/src/views/intro.md

 We perceive visual variables depending on the property that it represents, and some work better than others depending on what is meant to be discovered.

-For example, color wouldn't be helpful if our data is quantitative, whereas size would give us a much better lens to estimate the numerical differences between symbols.
+For example, color wouldn't be helpful to detect proportional quantitative values, whereas size would give us a much better lens to estimate the numerical differences between symbols.

 The realization that our brains can do this in lighting speed consumed me.
 And I have been exploring the possibilities ever since.